10 Great Things to do in Lublin: Poland’s hidden gem

 There is also the Lublin card that you can buy online.
 There are different types that give free access to certain museums and public transport and discounts on a number of restaurants.

-We were lucky when we were in Lublin, because it happened to be the Festival of European taste.
+Festival of European Taste: We were lucky when we were in Lublin, because it happened to be the Festival of European taste.
 The market square in the old town was full of street food stands where we could taste almost any food from all over Europe.
-Spanish paella, hungarian goulash, armenian barbecue, italian pizza and of course a lot of local specialities.

-Unfortunately there is only so many space in your stomach and with the festival in town we have seen very little of the restaurant scene in Lublin.
+Sielsko Anielsko: Unfortunately there is only so many space in your stomach and with the festival in town we have seen very little of the great restaurant scene in Lublin.

-The one restaurant where we did go turned out to be a very good choice.
-Sielsko Anielsko had an extensive menu with traditional Polish dishes that made us regret it was our last night in Lublin and we couldn’t come back.
+The restaurant where we did go turned out to be a very good choice.
+Sielsko Anielsko had an extensive menu with traditional Polish dishes that made us regret it was our last night and we couldn’t come back.